-Most perpetrators were known to the survivor
+Most perpetrators were known to the victim.

-Consistent with what we know about the experiences of non-trans survivors, the vast majority of transgender survivors knew the person who abused or assaulted them.
+Consistent with what has been learned from the non-trans general public, the vast majority of transgender survivors knew the person who abused or assaulted them.
 Only 25% of perpetrators were reported to be strangers.